How Is LaCrosse Encephalitis Transmitted?

 - Lasting brain damage.

-It takes from 5 to 15 days after the bite of an infected mosquito to develop symptoms of LaCrosse encephalitis.
+It takes anywhere from 5 to 15 days after the bite of an infected mosquito to develop symptoms of LaCrosse encephalitis.

 Diagnosis is based on tests of blood or spinal fluid.